TeriD/CodeYou_Capstone/README.md

     2. Integrate available Kentucky Transportation Cabinet (KYTC) roadway characteristics data by making API calls for each crash location.
     3. Analyze the merged dataset to identify trends, patterns, and key factors contributing to accidents in construction work zones.
 - **Goal 2:** to develop Comprehensive and Interactive Visualizations
     1. Create visualizations using Matplotlib, Plotly, and Tableau and Panel to illustrate findings.
     2. Develop a Panel dashboard to present interactive and insightful visualizations for stakeholders.

-## Technical Insight:
+## Technical Insight
 - **Python Libraries:** To begin the project, I will begin by utilizing VS Code, Python and Jupyter Notebook extensions, and a Python virtual environment with libraries such as pandas, pyarrow, and requests for data importing, cleaning, and analysis.
 - **Sources:** Collision data will be sourced from the Kentucky State Police (KSP) Collision Data website (http://crashinformationky.org/AdvancedSearch).
 The raw text files downloaded for each year will be filtered to 3 of the 7 available files and converted to csv files.
 Optionally, if I have time I would also like to include OpenWeatherMap's API to access weather data for each collision to evaluate any potential weather-related factors.
 - **Access Requirements:** No special access requirements are needed as the data is openly provided by KSP and the KYTC Spatial API for associated roadway attributes.
 - **Data Cleaning:** A SQLite spatial database will be created and the raw KSP files will be filtered with standardize column names, data types (date/time), and parse/extract latitude and longitude.
 - **Data Integration:** Merge/concatenate multiple annual KSP data sources.
 The KSP collision locations will be processed through the KYTC Spatial API.